- Easy to Play

-Radian was created from the ground up as an always-on, fundamentally parallel system, with parallel data systems feeding massively parallel computation.
+Manifold was created from the ground up as an always-on, fundamentally parallel system, with parallel data management systems feeding massively parallel computation.
 The Radian database engine is a parallel engine and Radian SQL automatically runs parallel by default.
-Every bit of Radian was designed and coded for fully parallel work, including all infrastructure, hundreds of functions exposed for users and thousands of functions utilized internally.
+Every bit of Manifold was designed and coded for fully parallel work, including all infrastructure, hundreds of functions exposed for users and thousands of functions utilized internally.
 Zero weak links.

 "Radian Studio did in two hours what Manifold 8 has yet to do in 85 hours!" - User post on beta forum, regarding a UNION of 100 tables involving all real estate parcels in a major US State, a very big job.

-All of Radian is a true multicore, parallel processing system.
-Radian will automatically utilize multiple processors and multiple processor cores by parallelizing a task into multiple threads for execution on all of the cores in your system.
+All of Manifold is a true multicore, parallel processing system.
+Manifold will automatically utilize multiple processors and multiple processor cores by parallelizing a task into multiple threads for execution on all of the cores in your system.
 Given hyperthreading plus multi-core CPUs, even inexpensive desktops will have 8, 16, 32 or even more CPU cores available.
-Radian will use them all, as the Resource Monitor graphs show above.
+Manifold will use them all, as the Resource Monitor graphs show above.

-Radian automatically parallelizes and dispatches hundreds of functions to GPGPU, with automatic fallback to parallelized tasks dispatched to multiple CPU cores if a GPU is not available.
+Manifold automatically parallelizes and dispatches hundreds of functions to GPGPU, with automatic fallback to parallelized tasks dispatched to multiple CPU cores if a GPU is not available.
 It's all automatic and totally transparent with zero user effort required to use.
-Just do what you do and Radian handles all the parallel wizardry.
+Just do what you do and Manifold handles all the parallel wizardry.

 No Parallel Coding Required

 Cores and hypercores mean almost the same thing: both refer to using multiple physical or logical processors on the same silicon chip to give the power of multiple computers within one chip.
 Cores usually means extra silicon circuitry, multiple copies of a processing unit.
 Hypercores is an Intel word for hyperthreading that gives a similar effect by leveraging idle circuitry to provide the horsepower of extra processors.
 20 hypercores are not as powerful as 20 physical cores, but they can be close enough to count them the same.
-Windows Resource Manager counts them the same when it reports the number of CPUs in your system.
-Some chip vendors prefer the terms cores and threads to avoid using Intel's proprietary word.
-No worries - Radian can use them all for true multicore parallelism.
+Windows counts them the same when it reports the number of CPUs in your system.
+Some chip vendors prefers the word threads to avoid using Intel's proprietary word.
+Microsoft's Task Manager uses the term logical processors to refer to what everbody else calls threads or hypercores.
+No worries - Whether you call them hypercores, threads, or logical processors, Manifold can use them all for true manycore parallelism.